RodneyKoolman/LeasePlan-Scraper/README.md

 ## Usage

-This app uses SendGrid for mail notifications when cars become available.
+This app uses SendGrid for mail notifications when vehicles become available.
 SendGrid can be used for free but you need to create an API key.
 Make sure to change the scraper_sendgrid_apikey, scraper_sendgrid_from and scraper_sendgrid_to to reflect your SendGrid settings.

 **Note:** LeasePlan sometimes seems to ignore deeper filters